-6.11.1.
+- 6.11.1.
 In addition, staff should be alert to the signs and symptoms of students who may be vulnerable to being radicalized or drawn into terrorism.
 Protecting children from the risk of radicalisation is seen as part of the schools' wider safeguarding duties and is similar in nature to protecting children from other forms of harm and abuse.
 During the process of radicalisation, it is possible to intervene to prevent vulnerable people being radicalised.
 Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism.
 There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
 It can happen in many different ways and settings.
 Specific background factors may contribute to vulnerability which are often combined with specific influences such as family, friends or online, and with specific needs for which an extremist or terrorist group may appear to provide an answer.
-The internet and the use of social media in particular has become a major factor in the radicalisation of young people.
+The internet and the use of social media in particular has become a major factor in the radicalisation of young people. - 6.11.1.1.

-6.11.1.1.
 Where a concern of this nature is raised about a student, the DSL may seek advice from the Thames Valley Police Prevent team via the contact details in Section 17 of this policy.
 A referral to Prevent may well then be needed, along with a MASH referral.
-Where a multiagency approach is needed a subsequent referral to the Milton Keynes Channel Panel may be needed - which would need to have the consent of the individual being referred.
+Where a multiagency approach is needed a subsequent referral to the Milton Keynes Channel Panel may be needed which would need to have the consent of the individual being referred. - 6.11.1.2.
+All Trust Schools adhere to the guidelines set out in the Trust's Prevent Statement laid out in Appendix 1.